-- 1. In accordance with Title IX for pregnancy or childbirth. - 2.
+- 1. In accordance with Title IX (including for pregnancy and related conditions or other Title IX covered reasons). - 2.
 If a student is called into active duty for the military. - 3.
 Student who has experienced a personal medical or documented emergency and is accompanied by a letter form the student's Doctor.
 (While in CORE and Skin Protege Medical Emergency are not permitted)